Azure/bicep-reps/active/0000-decorator-transformations.md

 ## Unresolved questions

-- Should the "@decorators" property be an object or an array?
+- Should the `@decorators` property be an object or an array?
 Object (as currently specced) is simpler, but does not allow for duplicates, and does not preserve ordering.
-- Should we attempt to backfill existing decorators with this new contract (e.g. "@description")?
+- Should we attempt to backfill existing decorators with this new contract (e.g. `@description`)?
-- What about other meta-properties, like "scope", "parent" and "dependsOn"?
-Should these become decorators?
+- What about other meta-properties, like `scope`, `parent` and `dependsOn`?
+Should these become decorators in the long term?
 - What about decorators on other declarations (parameters, variables, outputs)?
-- We already have the "metadata" field defined - should we try and reuse this rather than creating a new "@decorators" field?
+- We already have the `metadata` field defined - should we try and reuse this rather than creating a new `@decorators` field?